 The device provides authentication and authorization on behalf of the SCADA device.
-By configuring the Modbus protocol-a common protocol used in ICS-to incorporate a connection request, challenge, and challenge-response and incorporating Role Based Access Control (RBAC), users are only able to perform functions for which they have authorization (see Figures 11 and 12).
-The device uses a simple operating system (OS) known as OKL4 to reduce overhead.
-Further research by Schreiver indicates a Bloom filter is a viable option for enforcing RBAC and limits the amount of bandwidth required to operate [7], [48].
+By configuring the Modbus protocol - a common protocol used in ICSs - to incorporate a connection request, challenge, and challenge-response, and incorporating Role Based Access Control (RBAC), users are only able to perform functions for which they have authorization (see figures 11 and 12).
+The device uses a simple operating system known as "OKL4" to reduce overhead.
+Further research by Schreiver indicates that a Bloom filter is a viable option for enforcing RBAC that limits the amount of bandwidth required to operate^{[7], [48]}.

-Fig. 11 Pre-processor integrated with ICS architecture [7].
+Fig. 12 Preprocessor architecture [7].